Your Password May Not Be Used to Encrypt Your Data, and That’s Okay

 Changing your password

-The actual key used to decrypt your hard disk never changed.
+The key used to encrypt and decrypt your hard disk never changed.

-If you needed to change the encryption key used to actually encrypt your data, you would need to decrypt it completely and then re-encrypt.
+If, for some reason, you need to change the encryption key used to encrypt your data, you would need to decrypt it completely and re-encrypt from scratch.
 For example, you might turn BitLocker off and then back on again.
-Turning it back on would cause a new completely random encryption key to be generated, which in turn would be secured in your Windows profile, using your password.
+Turning it back on would cause a new, completely random encryption key to be generated, which in turn would be secured in your Windows profile using your password.
+Fortunately, this level of re-encryption is rarely, if ever, needed.

 Saving the key